 - Director A and Director B are both consultants to Business A. Both Directors derive a material source of their respective incomes from Business A.

-- Director A is an employee of Corporation A. Director B is a consultant to Corporation B who derives a material source of his income from Corporation B. Corporation B is the subsidiary, grandchild, or other affiliate of Corporation A.
+- Director A is an employee of Corporation A. Director B is a consultant to Corporation B who derives a material source of their income from Corporation B. Corporation B is the subsidiary, grandchild, or other affiliate of Corporation A.

-- Director A is a consultant to Partnership A who derives a material source of his income from Partnership A. Director B is a consultant to Limited Partnership B who derives a material source of their income from Limited Partnership B. Partnership A is the General Partner which manages Limited Partnership B.
+- Director A is a consultant to Partnership A who derives a material source of their income from Partnership A. Director B is a consultant to Limited Partnership B who derives a material source of their income from Limited Partnership B. Partnership A is the General Partner which manages Limited Partnership B.

-- Director A is a consultant to Client A who derives a material source of their income from Client A. Director B is a consultant to Person B who derives a material source of his income from Client B. The consultancies relate to a joint venture in which Client A and Client B are joint venture partners.
+- Director A is a consultant to Client A who derives a material source of their income from Client A. Director B is a consultant to Person B who derives a material source of their income from Client B. The consultancies relate to a joint venture in which Client A and Client B are joint venture partners.

 - It is impossible to list all the situations which may involve a financial association between Directors.
 The Board must have the flexibility, on a case-by-case basis, to determine whether a particular financial association is prohibited by this Policy.
 Examples of sources of employment or consultancy income that illustrate prohibited financial associations between Directors under this Policy are not exhaustive.
 When the Board is required to determine whether a particular situation that does not fall within such examples constitutes a financial association, the Board should have regard for the plain meaning of the words and the purpose of the Policy, along with the following guidelines: